 Overnight in Karaganda.

-We will have a slow morning to recover from the last few hectic days, before heading for Karlag, a museum built in what used to be the largest gulag in Central Asia, today the Museum of Political Soviet Terror.
+We will have a slow morning to recover from the last few hectic days, before heading to Karlag, a museum built in what used to be the largest gulag in Central Asia, today the Museum of Political Soviet Terror.

 Please note that Mr. Kuyukov is not always in Karaganda, so we can’t guarantee he’ll be there during our visit.